 Educating Tomorrow's Lawyers' study of the Daniel Webster Scholar Honors Program reveals that students of the two-year program are outperforming their colleagues in the field who have been licensed to practice law for up to two years.Learn More »

 This new IAALS publication draws attention to the special knowledge, qualities, and skills that family court judges need to be successful—and underscores their integral role in our legal system.Learn More »

 In our new report, we review the laws in the United States and other countries and provide examples of various discovery cost allocation models.
 One of the key takeaways is the importance of proportionality.Learn More »

-The May 2013 edition of IAALS Report, our monthly newsletter, is now available.
-It’s a convenient way to keep you even more informed about issues affecting the civil justice system and to keep you up-to-date on our four initiatives.Learn More »
+The April 2015 edition of IAALS Report, our monthly newsletter, is now available.
+It’s a convenient way to keep you even more informed about issues affecting the American legal system and to keep you up-to-date on our four initiatives.Learn More »